huwiki/wiki-stat-portal/documentation/Configuration.md

 	"toolForgePassword": "", // ToolForge password

 	"replicaDbHost": "127.0.0.1", // Database host
-		// For production, use huwiki.analytics.db.svc.eqiad.wmflabs
+		// For production, use ${wikiId}.analytics.db.svc.wikimedia.cloud
 		// For development use 127.0.0.1
 	"replicaDbPort": 4711,
 		// For production, use 3306
 		// For development, use the port you use in your SSH local port forwarding (e.g. 4711)

 	"toolsDbHost": "127.0.0.1",
-		// For production, use tools.db.svc.eqiad.wmflabs
+		// For production, use tools.db.svc.wikimedia.cloud
 		// For development use 127.0.0.1
 	"toolsDbPort": 4712
 		// For production, use 3306